 Serial numbers

-I record serial numbers as I record prices, issuance and cancellation conditions, and contributors. allows the ability to:
+I record serial numbers as I record prices, issuance and cancellation conditions, and contributors.
+Serial numbers allow the ability to:

-- estimate the frequency of appearances of varieties
+- better estimate the frequency of appearances of varieties

 Serial number order

-As mentioned elsewhere on this website, I have never discovered any inviolable rule concerning stocks and bonds.
+As mentioned elsewhere on this website, I have never discovered an inviolable rule concerning stocks and bonds.
 That is why I use words like "generally" and "usually" so often.
 For instance, companies generally numbered their stock certificates in ascending order starting at #1.
-In doing so, serial numbers within any given series should increase as dates of issuance progress.
+In doing so, serial numbers within any given series should increase as in date order.
+BUT, there are exceptions.

-If companies issued multiple types of stock certificates and multiple denominations, then there might be several streams of serial numbers ticking ever-upward, each increasing in date order.
+If companies issued multiple types of stock certificates and multiple denominations, then there might be several streams of serial numbers ticking ever-upward with corresponding dates.
 For instance, a company might have issued two types of stock during the same time period: common and preferred.
 If each type were represented by <100-share, 100-share, and odd-share denominations, then each denomination would have been numbered separately.
 Such a company might have had six entirely separate sets of serial numbers, all starting at #1 and ascending at different rates.

 Bonds were numbered similarly.
 Each series of bonds generally had their own sets of serial numbers starting at #1 and ascending to the maximum number of bonds authorized.
-Unlike stock certificates, most coupon bonds were numbered from #1 upward through all denominations.
+Unlike stock certificates, many coupon bonds were numbered from #1 upward through all denominations.
+This is especially true with earlier bonds.
 For instance, a company might have issued:

 - two hundred $1,000 bonds numbered from #1 to #200